Application processOur top tips for writing your personal statement

 - Do not plagiarise from other sources or people.
 Your personal statement is your own work and should represent you and your motivations.

-- When you’re finished writing your personal statement make sure you check your grammar and spelling as silly mistakes will be noticed.
-Asking someone else, such as your tutor, to proof read your personal statement is a good idea because they can help to pick up errors that you have missed.
+- When you have finished writing your personal statement make sure you check your grammar and spelling as silly mistakes will be noticed.
+Asking someone else, such as your tutor, to proofread your personal statement is a good idea because they can help to pick up errors that you have missed.